-Workforce key performance indicators and workforce planning data (including forecasting) are reported monthly to the Trust executive committee (TEC), people and OD committee (PODC), and the UHS Trust Board in line with our governance requirements, highlighting any risk areas.
+Workforce key performance indicators and workforce planning data (including forecasting) are reported monthly to the Trust Executive Committee (TEC), People and OD Committee (PODC), and the UHS Trust Board in line with our governance requirements, highlighting any risk areas.
 These are also reviewed monthly with each division and weekly with the ICB Community of Practice.
 A monthly staffing status and patient safety report is also submitted.

-There are regular internal and external (to NHS England and Hampshire & Isle of Wight ICB) reports that have been provided throughout the year on workforce trends, key performance indicators (KPIs), and performance.
+There are regular internal and external (to NHS England and Hampshire & Isle of Wight ICB) reports that have been provided throughout the year on workforce trends, KPIs, and performance.
 Our focus is also on future forecasting and initiatives to reduce our reliance on bank and agency staff.
 UHS has reduced agency usage by 66% since January 2023, and reduced agency usage further by another 36% since January 2024.

-There are now extra approval/control layers needing executive sign off for all agency and nonclinical/medical bank placements and dual approver requirement for nursing bank shifts before being released.
+There are now extra approval/control layers needing executive sign off for all agency and non-clinical/medical bank placements and dual approver requirement for nursing bank shifts before being released.
 New system functionality introduced ensures that available hours in the rosters are being used before a person can work additional bank shifts.

-Some of the initiatives include reviews to streamline processes, improving the systems and supporting rostering managers to be able to utilise staff across functions, as well as have better visibility of shifts going out across multi-shift holders.
+Some of the initiatives include reviews to streamline processes, improving the systems and support rostering managers to be able to utilise staff across functions, as well as have better visibility of shifts going out across multi-shift holders.
 We have managed to bring the full process of placing shifts, approving shifts and take up of shifts into the same rostering system.